Axlfc/axlfc.github.io/README.md

 - Updating the Repository:
         The main branch on GitHub is updated with your latest changes, making your updated code accessible to others who may collaborate on the project.

+You can find the name of your current branch (e.g., ```git branch```).

 - Note:

     If you're working on a branch other than main, replace main with the name of your current branch.

     Always ensure that your local branch is up-to-date with the remote branch before pushing changes to avoid conflicts.

+    You can ensure that GitHub Pages is enabled for the repository and that the source branch (e.g., main or master) is correctly configured.

 Now, with your changes successfully pushed, others can view and collaborate on the updated codebase on GitHub.

 6. **Visit Your Webpage:**
-   - After a few minutes, your webpage will be live at `https://username.github.io`.
+   - After a few minutes, your webpage will be live at `https://yourusername.github.io`.

 ## Testing Changes Locally